 New Jersey Occupational Exposure Lawyers

 At Shebell & Shebell, we take pride in providing injured workers with the highest quality representation.
 Our reputation as one of the leading Workers’ Compensation law firms in New Jersey has been built upon our tireless advocacy and extensive experience.
 Together our team of Workers’ Compensation lawyers has amassed over eight decades of experience.
+If you suffer from an illness or disease because of exposure to years of unsafe work conditions, you may be entitled to Workers’ Compensation.
+Contact Shebell & Shebell for a consultation to discuss your legal matter.

 “Occupational exposure” refers to situations where a worker develops illness or disease as a result of working conditions.
 This type of injury is often the result of years of dedication and hard work in a dangerous environment.
 Even if you carefully adhere to safety procedures, unintended accidents and exposure can still occur.
 Common examples of dangerous contaminants you may encounter on the job include: